jlaurens/edython/README-dev.md

 It was a choice not to follow the grammar description because names are more cryptic there.

 There is not a one to one correspondance between the documentation above and the blocks.
 In general, statements are described quite exactly by blocks, but expressions have sometimes been split due to code reuse.
-For example, target_list is an ezPython block, it is part of different expressions but it is not a python expression on its own.
+For example, target_list is an edython block, it is part of different expressions but it is not a python expression on its own.

 ## Block differentiation